yclas/guides/docs/Profile-favorite-systetm-overview.md

-# How Favorites System Works (2.2.0 feature) ❤️
+# How favorites system works  ❤️

-A new option for your users  available now!
-Your users can mark and save their favorite ads.
+With this feature users can mark and save their favorite ads.

 This feature offers a better user-experience and I personally find it very useful when browsing through a classified website because it narrows down my search later on.

 To  **add an advertisement to your favorites**, open an ad and press the heart shaped button as shown below.